 There is an amazing, inspiring, creative community on instagram with designers, illustrators and makers all sharing their work.
 To inspire and encourage new work challenges are a great way to step out of your comfort zones, plus it’s a great way to get a body of new work with the gentle push of a few prompts.
 Ohn Mar Win and August Wren set up the portrait challenge, it was manageable, just 8 portraits, but would encourage me to draw faces, which naturally I avoid because, frankly capturing the character of a person with a pen, can be nearly impossible.
 But the only way to get better, is to put pen to paper.
 So here it goes…

 What did I learn from this challenge?
-Well, It’s portraits will probably always be my nemesis, but I have enrolled onto a portrait class at the Open Studios in Altrincham later in the month month, with hope of picking up some technical tips and finally stepping away from just line drawings and adding some depth with tone.
+Well, portraits will probably always be my nemesis, but I have enrolled onto a portrait class at the Open Studios in Altrincham later in the month, with the hope of picking up some technical tips and finally stepping away from just line drawings and adding some depth with tone.
 So more to come.

 More faces to come.
 If you have any tips for drawing faces I am all ears, so please share them in the comments below.
 Thanks so much.